 “Race day is your grand finale, it’s the big show.
 Everything that you do before that; all your long runs, all your key workouts, it’s a dress rehearsal.
 You know, that’s where you want to work out the kinks.”

-This quote from Mario Fraioli, Senior Editor of Competitor Magazine, during a webinar where he shares training tips about running in the heat, nutrition strategies, staying hydrated, and more.
+This quote from Mario Fraioli, former Senior Editor of Competitor Magazine, during a webinar where he shares training tips about running in the heat, nutrition strategies, staying hydrated, and more.
 The webinar is available for viewing online but here is the runner’s digest version!

 Matching Training to Experience